CUH Logo

 Who is this leaflet for and what is its aim?

 This leaflet provides information for parents and guardians about squints (strabismus) in children.
-It addresses the common questions about these, their possible effects on sight and treatment.
+It answers common questions about these, how they can affect vision, and the treatments available.

 How do the eyes work together?